WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 Overview
 =================
 As the cost of sensors are dropping dramatically (Despite recent COVID hickups) libraries should invest some time and general understanding on how to deploy these.
-The Internet of Things (IoT) landscape is riddled with commercial companies that want to gather as much data as they can, while I think that a library thrives on privacy.
+The Internet of Things (IoT) landscape is riddled with commercial companies that want to gather as much data as they can, while I think a library thrives on privacy.
 My advise for any library that want's to deploy a massive IoT-network, please be transparent about it, involve your patrons, they have a right to know and might be interested in the subject as well.
 During lockdown I had time to experiment with a lot of (bare-bone) IoT devices, and I will share my IoT-setup here.

 <img src="https://s3.eu-central-1.amazonaws.com/centaur-wp/econsultancy/prod/content/uploads/archive/images/resized/0008/6869/atlas_bjsmcfal_2x-blog-flyer.png" alt="Cost of sensors">

 What's in it for me
 -------------------
 Whether your a teacher a librarian or a hacker, in this blog I will try to show you how sensors could be deployed in your environment.

 If you don't have a technical background, some parts of this blog might be hard to understand, I suggest you skip all code parts, and read it anyway to get a little understanding of what all the buzz about Internet of Things is all about.
 Since the cost of the devices that are at the core of this revolution (microcontrollers) are now dirt-cheap, it's hard to get devices without them, yes, even your toothbrush will be equipped with these kind of technologies.